Sports and Exercise Cardiology "Down Under"

 - Marijon E, Tafflet M, Celermajer DS, et al. Sports-related sudden death in the general population.
 Circulation 2011;124:672-81.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Exercise, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Adult, Athletes, Arrhythmogenic Right Ventricular Dysplasia, Australia, Basketball, Child, Cardiomyopathy, Hypertrophic, Coronary Artery Disease, Cost-Benefit Analysis, Curriculum, Death, Sudden, Cardiac, Electrocardiography, Emigration and Immigration, Europe, Female, Football, Golf, Heart Failure, Humans, Incidence, Ireland, Male, Middle Aged, New Zealand, Obesity, Overweight, Population Groups, Registries, Running, Soccer, Sports, Syncope, United States